SutaruBoxu/SutaruBoxu/README.md

 Online, I'm a YouTuber and Content Creator.
 Offline, I work in advertising design and campaign administration.
-As a content creator, I make YouTube videos for SPT, the single-player mod system for Escape from Tarkov.
+As a content creator, I make YouTube videos about video games.

 ## Links to my content
 [My Website](https://starvoxc2.us)